chrismytton/dotfiles/README.md

 ## How does it work?

 There are a bunch of `.symlink` files in the repo.
 When `./script/setup` gets run they are symlinked into the users' home directory.
-There are also lots of `.zsh` files, which are sourced from `~/.zshrc`.

 ## Author